TechnicJelle/BlueMapOfflinePlayerMarkers/README.md

 For a **Fabric** port of this plugin, please see [this fork by syorito-hatsuki](https://github.com/syorito-hatsuki/BlueMapOfflinePlayerMarkersFabric)
 For a **Forge** port of this plugin, please see [this fork by FLORIAN4600](https://github.com/FLORIAN4600/BlueMapOfflinePlayerMarkersForge)
+For a **Folia** port of this plugin, please see [this fork by kgncengiz](https://github.com/kgncengiz/BlueMapOfflinePlayerMarkersFoliaFork)
 **Disclaimer:** I am not responsible for these ports.

 ## [Click here to download!](../../releases/latest)